zeroluck/docs/sources/reference/oxd/index.md

 }
 ```

-A sample request-response pair looks like that:
+A sample request-response pair with a validity confirmation looks like
+that:

 * Sample request: